-At the University, those required to report to the Office of Equity (OE) are called Responsible Employees.
-Any faculty or staff member who is considered a "Responsible Employee," as defined herein, who witnesses or receives information regarding possible prohibited protected characteristic discrimination or harassment, any form of sexual misconduct, and/or related retaliation is required to promptly report the information to the Office of Equity or their designee.
+At the university, those required to report to the Office of Equity (OE) are called "responsible employees."
+Any faculty or staff member who is considered a "responsible employee," as defined herein, who witnesses or receives information regarding possible prohibited protected characteristic discrimination or harassment, any form of sexual misconduct, and/or related retaliation is required to promptly report the information to the OE or their designee.

 Anyone who has the authority to, hire, promote, discipline, evaluate. grade, formally advise or direct faculty, staff, or students.